-Rajon Rondo is out for the year with a torn ACL.
-Can Detroit turn Boston's loss into its own gain?
+Rajon Rondo is out for the year with a torn ACL, according to multiple media reports.

 Rondo was probably the best player on a struggling Boston Celtics team and the news opens up a lot of questions for Boston.

 Are they going to go into full tank mode?
 Will they try and replace Rondo with quality talent and make a run for the playoffs?
 Should they trade Paul Pierce?